Advertisement

 Take standing breaks at work

-• Raise your computer so the center of it is at or just below eye level
+• Raise your computer so the center of your monitor is at or just below eye level

 • Keep your head and neck in line with your torso